eridona/DonaLab-Handbook/README.md

 -Books and resources for self-education. <br/>
 -Group leader should discuss spending, grants and outlook for the future.<br/>
   <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/3-CAREERS/09-Core-Skills">Click here for more examples from the community</a><br/>
 </i>
 </details>